 Readers have been with Martin and this story for 21 years and while being a talented writer and imaginative storyteller are crucial to being a successful author, they’re only part of the book publishing equation.
 The other half is a complex wilderness of marketing, promotion, distribution and pure luck.
 Without a loyal fan base, an author is essentially a lonely lunatic screaming into the wind and you may be hard pressed to find a fan base more loyal than Martin’s right now.
 Or one as frustrated.

 (And yes, I realize Martin has been heavily involved with the show, but there are plenty of other bestselling authors who are involved with numerous side projects and other media who still produce a book a year or close to that pace.
-And Martin, who has blamed all his other commitments for failing to complete the next book, recently signed on to produce Nightflyers for Sy-Fy and Who Fears Death for HBO.
-Then there’s all those GoT spinoff rumours.
-So you have to wonder how strong his commitment to delivering the much delayed Winds of Winter really is.)
+And despite blaming all his other commitments for failing to complete the next book, Martin has recently signed on to produce Nightflyers for Sy-Fy and Who Fears Death for HBO.
+And that’s on top of all those GoT spinoff rumours, so you have to wonder how strong his commitment to delivering the much delayed Winds of Winter really is.)

 But I’m not complaining because HBO is here to save me.
 While I devoured the first three books of Fire and Ice, I found the last two (Feast For Crows and Dance With Dragons) a little underwhelming.
 Conversely, while I haven’t seen every episode of the show (you know, the one I refused to watch because I was, well, dumb), I can tell you that I thought season six was the best one.
 Is there a correlation between the sixth season’s quality and the fact that it was the first one where producers were writing the scripts because they ran out of books?